ehrbase/ehrbase/doc/conformance_testing/EHR_CONTRIBUTION.md

 > 3. deleted

-### B.1.
-Commit CONTRIBUTION

-#### B.1.1.
-Commit CONTRIBUTION Test Data Sets for COMPOSITIONs
+#### B.2.1.
+Considerations for the test data sets

 **change_type**

-Eech VERSION in a CONTRIBUTION has an AUDIT_DETAILS which contains a change_type attribute.
+Each VERSION in a CONTRIBUTION has an AUDIT_DETAILS which contains a change_type attribute.
 The value on that attribute determines the internal behavior for processing each VERSION, and each VERSION in the same CONTRIBUTION could have a different change_type.
 The most used change types are:

 1. **creation**: the VERSION represents the first version of a COMPOSITION.
 2. **amendment**: the VERSION represents a new version of an existing COMPOSITION, with the purpose of adding data.